CivicDataLab/guidelines/frontend/checklist.md

 ## Efficient Font Loading

 Proper Font loading is crucial for any project, follow the instructions to do that correctly [in the guide](./fonts.md).

+## Generating and Submitting a Sitemap

+Boost your project's discoverability by generating a sitemap and submitting it to search consoles.
+Learn how to create and submit your sitemap [in this guide](./sitemap.md).